 Some fabrics are known to have adverse effects on the environment.
 These include synthetic fabrics such as polyester, nylon and acrylic from the large volume of water and chemicals needed to manufacture them, to pesticides harmful to humans and the environment.
 These fabrics have varying and often detrimental effects on the planet and people.
 Apart from reducing consumption and engaging in activities like thrift shopping, it’s also a sustainable step to pay attention to certain materials and fabric.

 Organic cotton is known to be the most widely used organic material in the world1.
-Aside from organic cotton, other fabrics such as hemp, linen and recycled materials are some well known sustainable options.
+Aside from organic cotton, other fabrics such as hemp, linen, modal and recycled materials are some well known sustainable options.
 This means that the process to acquire them for cloth making has less adverse effects on the environment.
 Such fabrics are usually biodegradable, require less water consumption as crops and require little to no chemicals and pesticides.

 Upcycling is a sustainable and creative way to convert old clothing materials into something new.
 This gives old and worn-out things a new life.
 It also helps to cut unnecessary spending by using materials readily available to create something new out of old styles.
 Instead of throwing old clothing into the trash, we can modify and repurpose them into something useful.
 This leaves us with items that we can use several times.